 To calculate how much interest you’ll pay each day you carry a balance, you can convert your annual percentage rate to a daily percentage rate by dividing it by 365.
 At the end of each day, the credit card company multiplies the current balance on your account by the daily rate.
 That daily interest charge is added to your balance the next day.

-That eight cents of interest will be added to your balance tomorrow, for a new balance of $200.08, and so on until you make a payment.
+That 8 cents of interest will be added to your balance tomorrow, for a new balance of $200.08, and so on until you make a payment.

 If you pay off your balance in full each month and don’t miss any payments, APR doesn’t have to be your primary concern.
 You may be better off looking for a card that offers the best rewards, cash back, or perks that fit your lifestyle and spending habits.

-- Introductory/promotional APR.
-Many cards offer an introductory APR, usually 0 percent on balance transfers or purchases for anywhere from a few months to a year.
+- Introductory/promotional APR: Many cards offer an introductory APR, usually 0% on balance transfers and/or purchases for anywhere from a few months to a year.
 This can be super helpful, but make sure you read the terms and conditions and pay off your balance before the APR jumps up to its regular rate.

 Ultimately, the best way to use a credit card is to pay your balance in full each month, so you never pay interest but get to enjoy all the perks the card can offer.
 If you do carry a balance, though, a low-interest card can be a great tool to help you pay off debt or finance a large purchase.